Contemporary Luxury in the Heart of Northern Italy

 Total utilities€5,952.00

-Electricity sold back to the grid– €2,750.00
+Electricity sold to grid– €2,750.00

 Municipal waste tax€485.75